williamDalston/schrodingers-cat-website/content/articles/qc-theory-003.md

 ### Quantum Information Processing

-The focus has shifted from pure quantum coherence to quantum information processing—quantum effects that influence information flows even if full coherence doesn't persist.
+The focus has shifted from pure quantum coherence to quantum information processing quantum effects that influence information flows even if full coherence doesn't persist.

 ### Gravity Variations